Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section and Vanishing Theorems for -groups.

-For Claim (II), let us notice first that by Lemma~\ref{lem:stable}, we can assume every chain to be transversal to the skeleton of $X$, compare Lemma~\ref{lem:push_it}.
-We may write $c$ as
+Provided $H$ is in general position and transversal to $X$, the first claim is immediate from Theorem~\ref{mthm:AKN_trop}, since $H$ divides $\mathbb{A}^d$ into pointed polyhedra.
+For the case of non-general position, we argue by approximation as in Section~\ref{sec:stable}.

+Now for the second claim: Every chain $c\in C_q(X\cap_{\mathrm{stable}} H;\FF_p X)$ is a limit of chains $c\in C_q(X\cap (H+tv);\FF_p X)$ for generic $v$ and small enough $t$, so that the homologous deformation carries over provided it works in general position, which we can assume from now.
+So for the conclusion of the proof, we may by Lemma~\ref{lem:push_it} assume that $c$ is a transversal chain.

-There are now three situations to consider: \begin{compactenum}[(1)] \item If $c\in C_q(X\cap H;\FF_p (X\cap H))$, there is nothing to prove. \item Let $\sigma$ denote any facet in the support of $c$, and let $h$ denote the minimal face of $H$ that contains~$\sigma$.
-We may assume, by transversality, cf.\ Lemma~\ref{lem:push_it}, that the relative interior of $\sigma$ lies in the relative interior of the intersection of $h$ with a facet $S$ of $X$.
-Then $H' \defeq (H\cap \aff S)/\aff h$ is a tropical hyperplane of dimension $\codim h-1$ and with conepoint $\sigma'\defeq\sigma/\aff h$. \begin{lem} Consider $\B$ in $ \R^{m-1}$ the Bergman fan of a uniform matroid of rank $r$ on groundset $[m]$.
-Then $\FF_p \B\ \cong \FF_p \R^{m-1}$ for all $p\le r-1$. \end{lem} \begin{proof} This follows at once from \cite[Theorem 4]{zbMATH06400709}, or alternatively directly from induction on the rank and deletion/contraction, which manifest as tropical modifications on Bergman fans, cf.~\cite{zbMATH06181925}.
-To start the induction, note that the case $m=r$ is trivial. \end{proof} If $h$ is of codimension at least $p$ in $H$, then, by above lemma,
+There are now three situations to consider: \begin{compactitem}[$\bullet$] \item If $c\in C_q(X\cap H;\FF_p (X\cap H))$, there is nothing to prove. \item Let $\sigma$ denote any facet in the support of $c$, and let $h$ denote the minimal face of $H$ that contains~$\sigma$.
+By transversality, we can assume that $\sigma^\circ$ lies in the relative interior of the intersection of $h$ with a facet $S$ of $X$.
+Then $H' \defeq H\cap \aff S$ is a chamber complex in $\aff S$.
+We need a simple lemma.